Studenten staan op de rij terwijl ze allemaal in de camera kijken

 The current situation in Ukraine can affect you as a student in various ways.
 We understand that you might have questions or concerns, whether it is about your studies or personal life.
 On this page, we provide information and guidance for everyone who is personally affected by or involved in the situation in Ukraine.

-Are you in need of extra guidance or support?
+Are you a current student, and in need of extra guidance or support?

 Frequently asked questions